Unusual Options Activity Insight: Direxion Small Cap Bull 3X Shares | Benzinga

 Unusual Options Activity Insight: Direxion Small Cap Bull 3X Shares

-Direxion Small Cap Bull 3X Shares (NYSE:TNA) shares experienced unusual options activity on Friday.
-The stock price moved down to $87.46 following the option alert.
+Shares of Direxion Small Cap Bull 3X Shares (NYSE:TNA) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $86.67.

 - Sentiment: BULLISH